Rizato/Rizato.github.io/_posts/2025-12-15-introduction-to-ragelang.md

 Supports are the structure that hold up the code.
 These can be made up of comments, or the code itself.
-To support a character, there needs to be a supported character below it, with some wiggle allowing for the character to also be the left, or right by one character.
+To support a character, there needs to be a supported character below it—either directly beneath, or offset by one column to the left or right.
-This allows developers to make tall, skinny, minimal supports.
+This allows developers to make tall, skinny supports.

 Here is an over-supported example.